bxparks/AceUtils/README.md

 # AceUtils

-Arduino utilities which are too small to be in separate libraries.
-The following are provided:
+Arduino utilities which are too small to be in separate libraries, but are used in multiple projects or other libraries.
+To avoid duplication, I have collected them into this library.
+Most of the following utilities can often be used independently of other utilities within this library.
+Some utlities do depend on actually use another utility within this library.
+I have tried to document those dependencies as well as possible.

+The following utilities are provided.
+Click through the hyperlink to see the documentation for each utility in their respective `README.md` file:

 * [PrintString](src/print_string/)
     * An object of a fixed size that implements the `Print` interface so that